Tritibellum/minimal-nvidia-gentoo/README.md

     - Using Wayland

 - Desktop Enviroment
-    - Sway (It is a simple, i3-based wayland compositor, that's not to reliant on resources)
+    - Sway (It is a simple, i3-based wayland compositor, that's not too ram-hungry)

 ## WARNING: DO NOT GIT CLONE THIS UNLESS YOU KNOW WHAT YOU'RE DOING!!!